Alluxio/alluxio/docs/en/UFSExtensions.md

 can be used to enable Alluxio to work with your choice of storage system.
 On this page, we provide instructions for managing extensions.

-# Installing an Extension
+# Managing Extensions

 Extension JARs are picked up from the extensions directory configured using the property `alluxio.extensions.dir` (default: `${alluxio-home}/extensions`.

-The install extensions command line utlity distributes an exension JAR across an Alluxio cluster.
+The extensions command line utlity manages distribution of extension JARs across an Alluxio cluster.
 In environments where the CLI is not applicable (see limitations below), place the JAR in the extensions directory.
 For example, when running in containers, build a custom image with extension binaries in the appropriate location.

 ## Command Line Utility